pyhawaii/talks/puzzles/puzzle.md

 </records>
 ```

-This puzzle has several components.
+This puzzle has several components, with substeps.
 Complete as many as you can...

 0) Find all records with dates in the year 2013
     * Display the date from the first record in that year